 The event is run to a time schedule so each of the controls should be visited at a specific time, assuming of course that everything is going to plan!

 Although the basic principle is fairly simple, in practise things are not quite that easy.
 The instructions for which route to take can at times seem to be puzzling and take some time to decipher.
 The organisers can usually be relied upon to throw a few problems in along the way for the more experienced crews.

 17 to drive, 14 to navigate

-For drivers a valid driving licence and club membership card and a non-race National B licence, which costs £34 from the Motor Sports Association (MSA).
-For navigators a club membership card, a non-race licence and Ordnance Survey 1:50000 maps of the area.
+For drivers a valid driving licence and club membership card and an RS Clubman licence, which is free from the Motorsport UK.
+For navigators similarly a club membership card, an RS Clubman licence and Ordnance Survey 1:50000 maps of the area.